-(c) A–89, “Federal Domestic Assistance Program Information”;

-(d) A–102, “Grant Awards and Cooperative Agreements with State and Local Governments”;

-(e) A–110, “Uniform Administrative Requirements for Awards and Other Agreements with Institutions of Higher Education, Hospitals, and Other Nonprofit Organizations” (codified at 2 CFR 215);

-(f) A–122, “Cost Principles for Non-Profit Organizations” (2 CFR part 230);

-(g) A–133, “Audits of States, Local Governments and Non-Profit Organizations”; and

-(h) Those sections of A–50 related to audits performed under subpart F of this part.

 § 200.105 Effect on other issuances.

 (a) Superseding inconsistent requirements.
-For Federal awards subject to this part, all administrative requirements, program manuals, handbooks and other non-regulatory materials that are inconsistent with the requirements of this part must be superseded upon implementation of this part by the Federal agency, except to the extent they are required by statute or authorized in accordance with the provisions in § 200.102.
+For Federal awards made subject to this part by a Federal agency, this part takes precedence over any administrative requirements, program manuals, handbooks, and other non-regulatory materials that are inconsistent with the requirements of this part upon implementation by the Federal agency, except to the extent that they are required by statute or authorized in accordance with § 200.102.

 (b) Imposition of requirements on recipients.
-Agencies may impose legally binding requirements on recipients only through the notice and public comment process through an approved agency process, including as authorized by this part, other statutes or regulations, or as incorporated into the terms of a Federal award.
+Agencies may only impose legally binding requirements on recipients and subrecipients through:

+(1) Notice and public comment procedures through an approved agency process, including as authorized by this part, other statutes, or regulations; or

+(2) Incorporating requirements into the terms and conditions of a Federal award as permitted by Federal statute, regulation, or this part.

 § 200.106 Agency implementation.

-The specific requirements and responsibilities of Federal agencies and non-Federal entities are set forth in this part.
+The specific requirements and responsibilities of Federal agencies, non-Federal entities, recipients, and subrecipients are set forth in this part.
 Federal agencies making Federal awards to non-Federal entities must implement the language in subparts C through F of this part in codified regulations unless different provisions are required by Federal statute or are approved by OMB.

 § 200.107 OMB responsibilities.

-OMB will review Federal agency regulations and implementation of this part, and will provide interpretations of policy requirements and assistance to ensure effective and efficient implementation.
-Any exceptions will be subject to approval by OMB.
-Exceptions will only be made in particular cases where adequate justification is presented.
+OMB will review Federal agency regulations and implementation of this part.
+OMB will provide interpretations of policy requirements and assistance to ensure effective, efficient, and consistent implementation.
+Any exceptions will be subject to approval by OMB and only with adequate justification from the Federal agency.

 § 200.108 Inquiries.

-Inquiries concerning this part may be directed to the Office of Federal Financial Management Office of Management and Budget, in Washington, DC.
-Non-Federal entities' inquiries should be addressed to the Federal awarding agency, cognizant agency for indirect costs, cognizant or oversight agency for audit, or pass-through entity as appropriate.
+Inquiries from Federal agencies concerning this part may be directed to OMB.
+Inquiries from recipients or subrecipients should be addressed to the Federal agency, the cognizant agency for indirect costs, the cognizant agency for audit, or the pass-through entity as appropriate.

 § 200.109 Review date.

-OMB will review this part at least every five years after December 26, 2013.
+OMB will review this part periodically.

-§ 200.110 Effective/applicability date.
+§ 200.110 Effective date.

-(a) The standards set forth in this part that affect the administration of Federal awards issued by Federal awarding agencies become effective once implemented by Federal awarding agencies or when any future amendment to this part becomes final.
+(a) The standards set forth in this part affecting the administration of Federal awards by Federal agencies become effective once implemented by Federal agencies or when any future amendment to this part becomes final.

-(b) Existing negotiated indirect cost rates (as of the publication date of the revisions to the guidance) will remain in place until they expire.
-The effective date of changes to indirect cost rates must be based upon the date that a newly re-negotiated rate goes into effect for a specific non-Federal entity's fiscal year.
-Therefore, for indirect cost rates and cost allocation plans, the revised Uniform Guidance (as of the publication date for revisions to the guidance) become effective in generating proposals and negotiating a new rate (when the rate is re-negotiated).
+(b) Existing negotiated indirect cost rates will remain in place until they expire.
+The effective date of changes to indirect cost rates must be based upon the date a newly re-negotiated rate goes into effect for the recipient’s or subrecipient’s fiscal year.
+Therefore, for indirect cost rates and cost allocation plans, the revisions to this part (as of the publication date for revisions to this guidance) become effective in generating proposals and negotiating a new rate (when the rate is re-negotiated).

 § 200.111 English language.